Red Hen Publications

 Snape has been glimpsed briefly over the course of the book, crossing the trio’s path at 2 or three points of the action.
 Once into the run-up to the climax, they encounter him a final time and get closer than they had before.
 He disapperates.
 The trio manage to follow, and they find themselves in the Shack, which is outside the Apparition barriers of Hogwarts.
 Snape basically lets them corner and disarm him, they have him down.

 Harry of course is throwing accusations of everything Snape ever did to fit up him and his parents.
 Snape hears him out, agreeing with every point, very much playing the Sirius Black part.
-Harry is working himself up to kill him, as he had prepared to kill Sirius (he’s still never killed anyone before), when Fawkes shows up and sits on Snape’s chest and won’t budge.
+Harry is working himself up to kill him, as he had prepared to kill Sirius (he’s still never killed anyone but QuirrellMort before), when Fawkes shows up and sits on Snape’s chest and won’t budge.

 And then Snape tells them that everything he did —